-Salik Expands Its Service Offering Through Emaar Malls Cooperation
+Salik Expands its Service Offering Through Emaar Malls Cooperation

-Salik will diversify its revenue outside of toll gates for the first time, with cooperation to deliver barrier-free parking system at Dubai Mall.

-With more than 50,000 private parking spaces across the city of Dubai, Salik sees a compelling opportunity to expand in the private parking market and is activelyexploring options for growth.

-Dubai, UAE: Salik Company PJSC (“Salik” or the“Company”), Dubai's exclusive toll gate operator, has announced a cooperation with Emaar Malls Management LLC (“Emaar Malls”) to deliver a seamless and efficient parking management system at the world-famous Dubai Mall.
+Dubai, UAE – 22 December 2023: Salik Company PJSC (“Salik” or the “Company”), Dubai’s exclusive toll gate operator, has announced a cooperation with Emaar Malls Management LLC (“Emaar Malls”) to deliver a seamless and efficient parking management system at the world-famous Dubai Mall.

 Under the terms of the agreement, Salik’s technology will be deployed to enable a smooth, barrier-free parking experience for mall customers.
 This will feature automatic fee collection for ticketless parking, using vehicle plate recognition to deduct fees from the Salik user accounts of vehicles based on the business rules defined by Emaar Malls.
 The system is expected to be operational in Dubai Mall by Q3 2024 and Salik’s expected revenue may be determined after Emaar Malls finalizes the business rules for this project.